willemw12/get_iplayer_downloader/README.md

 Before downloading episodes for the first time, verify the download paths and, optionally, the terminal emulator program name and program arguments.

+When searching for episodes, add a minus sign in front of the whole search term to exclude it from the search.

 If the program crashes immediately on startup or when the mouse cursor moves over the first column in the episode list, disable the "show-tooltip" option or update GNOME 3 (or just update the GTK+ 3 and GI/GIR libraries).